abramwf/abramwf/README.md

 - 👋 Hi, I’m @abramwf
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in full stack web development and mobile development
-- 🌱 I’m currently learning html/css
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 abramwf/abramwf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.